tanishabisht/Learn-ReactMUI/README.md

   - Create new theme
   - Provide theme to the components
 - Create Notes Page : Create form, handle form Validation
+- Handling CRUD operations using axios
-- GET json-server API and display its contents using axios
+  - GET json-server API and display its contents
   - POST contents from the form to the json-server database, (i.e. json file in data folder)
+- advanced makeStyles
+  - learn how to use js in makeStyles
+  - learn how to use themes values in makeStyles
+- Add Layout for the website : with side drawer and app bar